Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

   - title: SQL Notes
     excerpt: "In a past life, my expertise lay in working with SQL databases and writing queries and stored procedures.
 During this period, I spent many occasion mentoring and educating.
 Here are some of my notes."

-sql2:
-  - excerpt: 'Structured Query Language (SQL) is an easy-to-learn, albeit, high level language that you’ll find being used pretty much wherever you come across relational databases.
-It is used in essentially two ways: building databases and manipulating data.
-That is, we can divide the language into two broad categories:

-  <br/><br/>
-  Data Definition Language (DDL)
-  <br/><br/>
-  &
-  <br/><br/>
-  Data Manipilation Language (DML)'

 fr_sql_ddl_dml:

   - title: 'Structured Query Language (SQL)'